John Hare Powel

-John Hare Powel (April 22, 1786 – June 14, 1856) was an American agriculturist, politician, art collector and philanthropist from Pennsylvania.
+John Hare Powel (April 22, 1786 – June 14, 1856) was an American agriculturist, politician, art collector, and philanthropist from Pennsylvania.

 Early life and education

-He was born John Powel Hare in Philadelphia, Pennsylvania, the youngest of the six children of Robert and Margaret Willing Hare.
-As a youth, he was adopted by his mother's widowed and childless sister, Elizabeth Willing Powel.
-He legally changed his name when he attained his majority, and inherited the immense fortune of his late uncle, Samuel Powel.
-He was educated at The Academy and College of Philadelphia and after college joined a counting house.
-As part of his job in mercantile affairs, he traveled to Calcutta and returned at age 22 with twenty-two thousand dollars as his share of the profit.
+Powel was born in Philadelphia, Pennsylvania, on April 22, 1786, the youngest of the six children of Robert and Margaret Willing Hare.
+As a youth, he was adopted by his mother's widowed and childless sister, Elizabeth Willing Powel, a prominent Philadelphia socialite.
+He legally changed his name when he attained his majority, and inherited the immense fortune of his late uncle, Samuel Powel, the last mayor of Philadelphia in the colonial era.

+He was educated at the Academy and College of Philadelphia.

 Career

+After college, he joined a counting house, where he traveled to Calcutta, India, and returned at age 22 with $22,000 as his share of the profit.

-He served as Secretary of the American Legation in London from 1809 to 1811 under William Pinkney who was minister of England.
+From 1809 to 1811, he served as Secretary of the American Legation in London, under William Pinkney, then the minister of England.

-He returned to the United States in 1811, joined the Pennsylvania militia and served as Brigade-Major under Thomas Cadwalader at Camp Dupont.
-During the War of 1812, he was Inspector-General of the Pennsylvania militia, and held the rank of colonel in the U.S. Army, while serving as Inspector-General, from 26 December 1814 to 15 June 1815.
+In 1811, he returned to the United States, and joined the Pennsylvania militia, serving as Brigade-Major under Thomas Cadwalader at Camp Dupont.
+During the War of 1812, he was Inspector-General of the Pennsylvania militia and held the rank of colonel in the U.S. Army, and served as Inspector-General, from December 1814 to June 1815.

-After the war he devoted himself to agriculture, and did much to improve the breeding of cattle and sheep in the United States.
+After the war, he devoted himself to agriculture, and did much to improve the breeding of cattle and sheep in the United States.
 He founded the Pennsylvania Agricultural Society in 1823, and published Memoirs of the Pennsylvania Agricultural Society (1824) and Hints for American Farmers (1827).

-He served as one of the Charter Trustees for Lafayette College from 1826 to 1835.